Aitzaz Hasan: Aftermath

-Aitzaz's father said that his son made a sacrifice to save the lives of others: "My son made his mother cry but saved hundreds of mothers from crying for their children."
+Aitzaz's father said that his son made a sacrifice to save the lives of others: "My son made his mother cry, but saved hundreds of mothers from crying for their children."
 Scores of people attended his funeral to pay their respects.
-A floral wreath was laid on the grave of Aitzaz Hasan on behalf of the Pakistan Army chief.
+A floral wreath was laid on Aitzaz's grave on behalf of the Pakistan Army chief.
 Aitzaz's story led to an outpouring of emotion on television and on social media, where the hashtag #onemillionaitzazs trended on Twitter.
 A Facebook page has been set up in tribute to his act.

 The terrorist group Lashkar-e-Jhangvi claimed responsibility for the attack.

 Then Information Minister for Khyber Pakhtunkhwa, Shah Farman, called Aitzaz a "real hero and true face of the people of Khyber Pakhtunkhwa".

-Pakistani Chief of the Army Staff General Raheel Sharif called Aitzaz Hasan "a national hero, who has sacrificed his today for our tomorrow."
+Pakistani Chief of the Army Staff General Raheel Sharif called Aitzaz "a national hero, who has sacrificed his today for our tomorrow."

-Malala Yousafzai, another prominent Pakistani teenager and education activist who was the winner of the 2014 Nobel Peace Prize, described Aitzaz as "brave and courageous" and said "his bravery must never be forgotten".
+Malala Yousafzai, another prominent Pakistani teenager at the time, and an education activist who was the winner of the 2014 Nobel Peace Prize, described Aitzaz as "brave and courageous" and said "his bravery must never be forgotten".

-Jamiat Ulema-e-Islam (F), led by Fazal-ur-Rehman described Aitzaz as a "Mujahid", and as a "symbol of resistance against terrorism".
+The political party Jamiat Ulema-e-Islam (F), led by Fazal-ur-Rehman, described Aitzaz as a "mujahid", and a "symbol of resistance against terrorism".

 On 12 January 2014, the government of Pakistan announced the establishment of the Aitzaz Hasan Fund, a trust fund for Aitzaz's family.
-On 14 January, the provincial governmental representatives announced a Rs 5 million package for the family of the teen and renamed his school as the Aitzaz Hasan Shaheed High School.
+On 14 January, the provincial governmental representatives announced a package for his family and renamed his school the Aitzaz Hasan Shaheed High School.

-A hostel constructed at College of EME was named after him.
+A hostel constructed at College of Electrical and Mechanical Engineering in Rawalpindi was named after him.